Parliamentary.ai

 Teacher Misconduct

-The bill extends the teacher misconduct regime to include individuals working in various educational settings, such as independent educational institutions (not schools), further education institutions, special post-16 institutions, and online education providers.
+The bill expands the teacher misconduct regime to include individuals teaching in independent educational institutions, further education institutions, special post-16 institutions, independent training providers, and online education providers.

 Government Spending

-The bill's impact on government spending is not explicitly stated in the provided text.
-The changes to the school funding formula and locally determined budgets could potentially lead to increased or decreased spending depending on how these are implemented and the resulting allocations.
+The bill's impact on government spending is not explicitly detailed in the provided text.
+The changes to school funding formulas and the introduction of new locally determined budgets could lead to shifts in resource allocation but the overall financial implications require further analysis.

 Groups Affected